NoDivide/astrum/README.md

     "client_url": "http://bestclient.com",
 ```

-The more information you add to your `data.json` file the more customised the Astrum UI becomes for example if you specify a `project_logo` (this can be a relative path or a full URL) the logo will appear at the top of the sidebar and/or if you specify a `client_name` along with a `copyright_start_year`, copyright information will be automatically generated.
+The more information you add to your `data.json` file, the more customised the Astrum UI becomes.
+For example, if you specify a `project_logo` (this can be a relative path or a full URL), the logo will appear at the top of the sidebar and/or if you specify a `client_name` along with a `copyright_start_year`, copyright information will be automatically generated.
 This will appear at the bottom of the sidebar.

 #### Creators<a href=“#creators”></a>
 ```